opencity-labs/ccat_chat_analytics/README.md

 [![Chat Analytics](https://custom-icon-badges.demolab.com/static/v1?label=&message=awesome+plugin&color=F4F4F5&style=for-the-badge&logo=cheshire_cat_black)](https://)

-A comprehensive analytics plugin for the Cheshire Cat AI that exposes Prometheus metrics about chat usage, sentiment, and RAG performance.
+A comprehensive analytics plugin for the Cheshire Cat AI that exposes Prometheus metrics about chat usage, sentiment, token usage, and RAG performance.

 ## Description

 **Chat Analytics** integrates the Cheshire Cat with Prometheus to provide real-time insights into how your chatbot is being used.
-It tracks message volume, user sentiment, session statistics, and document retrieval usage.
+It tracks message volume, user sentiment, session statistics, token usage, and document retrieval usage.

 This plugin is essential for monitoring the health, engagement, and quality of your AI service.

 ## Features

 - **Prometheus Endpoint**: Exposes a `/custom/metrics` endpoint compatible with Prometheus.
-- **Sentiment Analysis**: Automatically analyzes the sentiment of both user and bot messages.
+- **Sentiment Analysis**: Automatically analyzes the sentiment of user messages using a multilingual Transformer model.
+- **Token Usage**: Tracks input and output tokens per LLM model.
-- **RAG Tracking**: Tracks which documents are being retrieved from memory.
+- **RAG Tracking**: Tracks which documents are being retrieved from memory (with source clustering).
 - **Session Stats**: Monitors active sessions and message depth.

 ## Metrics Explained